-Where a person believes, based on reasonable grounds to suspect (such as first hand knowledge) that an incident of Reportable Conduct has occurred they must report their concern to:
+Where a person believes in good faith, based on reasonable grounds (such as first hand knowledge) that an incident of Reportable conduct has occurred they must report their concern to:

-their Room Coordinator;
+- their Room Coordinator;

-- the Centre Director; - the Service's Board Chairperson; (only if they feel this to be necessary); or - a person or office independent of the Service nominated by the Services' Board to receive such information.
+- the Centre Director;

+- the Service's Board Chairperson; (only if they feel this to be necessary); or

+• a person or office independent of the Service nominated by the Services' Board to receive such information.

-The person speaking up in accordance with this Policy will not suffer any adverse impact or detriment (includes dismissal, victimising, alteration to position, discrimination, harassment, injury in employment or damage to reputation) on their position or relationship with the Service as a result of making the report.
+The person speaking up in accordance with this Policy will not suffer any adverse impact on their position or relationship with the Service as a result of making the report.